-Dominic Cooper was born in 1978 in Greenwich, London.
-In 2000, he graduated from the London Academy of Music and Dramatic Art.
-He made his debut on stage in Mother Clap’s Molly House in 2001, played at the National Theatre.
+Born in 1978 in Greenwich, Dominic Cooper studied and from the London Academy of Music and Dramatic Art.
+He made his debut on stage in Mother Clap’s Molly House in 2001 at the National Theatre.